MursalMousumi/Gardening/README.md

 Add more gardening info on each plant
 Add harvesting info
-Add interesting
-add this api https://rapidapi.com/fireside-worldwide-fireside-worldwide-default/api/plant-hardiness-zone to generate zone based on zip code input oragnize all data into less amount of files and strings Add herb and flower section
+Add interesting facts about the plants and flavor profile Add this api https://rapidapi.com/fireside-worldwide-fireside-worldwide-default/api/plant-hardiness-zone to generate zone based on zip code input
+Oragnize all data into less amount of files and strings Add herb and flower section
+Dropdown menus to make navigating more easier
+A quiz tab